John of Lancaster, Duke of Bedford: Marriages

 John's first marriage was to Anne of Burgundy (d.
 1432), daughter of John the Fearless, on 13 May 1423 in Troyes.
 (Note: Several authoritative sources are cited by the Library of Congress Name Authority File.
 Chevalier (1877–1903) states the marriage took place on 13 April 1423, but more recent sources agree on 13 May 1423 and one of those states Troyes (Library of Congress staff 2014).)
 The couple were happily married, despite being childless.
 Anne died of the plague in Paris in 1432.

 Louis of Luxembourg, bishop of Thérouanne, arranged a marriage between his niece, Jacquetta of Luxembourg, daughter of Peter I, Count of Saint-Pol, and the regent.
 It was a strategic move as the House of Luxembourg was rich and powerful.
 The marriage was performed by the bishop at Therouanne on 20 April 1433.
 The new duchess was only seventeen.
 This marriage was also childless.
 Jacquetta went on to have more than a dozen children in her second marriage to Richard Woodville (later Earl Rivers).
 Her eldest child, Elizabeth Woodville, became queen consort of England as the spouse of Edward IV.

 Death

 John died in Rouen on 14 September 1435, and was buried in the choir of Cathedral of Notre-Dame de Rouen.
 By his will, made four days before his death, he left all his possessions to his wife except one castle, which was to go to his natural son Richard.
 His nephew, Henry VI, was to have all in remainder.
+His grave was excavated in 1860.
+A large-framed skeleton was reportedly found there, matching a contemporary description of Bedford as a physically strong man with powerful limbs.